PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 `git diff --check`; the context builder shrank from 212 to 203 lines and the policy by net eight lines.
 No model conversion or inference was run.

+The repair-context scan now calls the cached shared assignment parser once per generic source line and derives consumer identifiers, simple aliases, name/ Permute layout hints, and aligned rank-four shapes from its result.
+Three overlapping generic/alias/alignment regexes are removed.
+The focused context fixture also proves keyword-form aligned target-shape collection.
+Twelve policy/ ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the context builder shrank from 203 to 195 lines and the policy by net eight lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-